For those of you who didn’t get to see last month’s quiz, here it is again with the answer to follow:

 and so on.

 All these etiologies narrow down the remedy choice to a predictable few.
-From 3,000 remedies, you might be down to 5 or even 1, just because you found out what caused the condition in your patient!
+From 3,000 remedies, you might be down to 5 or even 1, just because you found out what caused the complaint!

 A person can come to you with a variety of complaints which you can feel absolutely overwhelmed by and wonder how in the world you’re ever going to help him.
 Finally you say, “When did this start and what was going on in your life at that time?”
 He says, “When we lost our house in the flood.”
 That’s Ignatia–ailments from acute loss!
-You scarcely need to look any further, and it doesn’t much matter what he told you his symptoms were: headache, diarrhea, stomach pains, facial tics…when the etiology is clear, unambiguous and stated emphatically, go there in the repertory and see which remedy best matches or is ranked highest for that etiology, and make that your first choice.
+When the etiology is clear, unambiguous and stated emphatically, go there in the repertory and see which remedy best matches or is ranked highest for that etiology, and make that your first choice.

 Now, let’s look at Cocculus.
 What is the Cocculus person like?
 They don’t so much have anxiety about their own health, according to Margaret Tyler in her Drug Pictures, their anxiety is for the health of others.
 She says, “But there are causes: Nursing: night nursing: worn out by anxiety, worry and loss of sleep.”